dallas-vanwyk/wekida-event-planning-front-end/README.md

-# Wekida Event Planning Application - MERN Stack
+# Wekida Event Planning Application - MERN Stack - Front End

 **Created By: Wen Ow, Kier Roman, and Dallas Van Wyk**

 **Date: April 10, 2025**

-#### INSERT 1 SENTANCE SUMMARY OF YOUR APPLICATION/GAME HERE
+#### Wekida is an online tool for event planning and sharing!

 <img src="path to your app screenshot" alt="Description of Screenshot"/>